SAFe Program Board: Good Practices for SAFe PI Planning

 The Program Board in SAFe provides a visual summary of features or goals, when they need to be reached, and helps visualize any cross-team dependencies impacting their delivery.
 The board helps communicate the Program Increment plan to the entire organization.

-Purpose of the Program Board
+Purpose of the PI Planning Board

 Coordinating work at SAFe-level scale is extremely challenging.
 Delivering a program-level increment requires massive coordination among dozens of teams and hundreds of individuals located all over the world.
 How do you time the release and deliver on cadence?